koo6666/CleveRoidMacros/README.md

 * Added /retarget command.
 Clears your target if it doesn't exist, has 0 hp or if you can't attack it and then targets the nearest enemy
 * Added /equipmh command.
 Equips the weapon into your mainhand slot.
 * Added ? flag to prevent an action from affecting the icon/tooltips.
 It must be the first character.
-* Updated ! flag as a way to easily make spammable abilities.
-For non-auto repeating abilities, it's really just a shortcut for `nomybuff`
-* Added ~ flag to either cast or cancel the buff/aura if possible
-* Tested with vanilla, ShaguTweaks, pfUI and Bongos

     ```lua
     #showtooltip
     /use ?Some Item
     /cast [reactive] Overpower; Heroic Strike
     ```
+* Updated ! flag as a shortcut easily make spammable spells.
+* Added ~ flag to either cast or cancel the buff/aura if possible.
+(Toggles the spell on/off)

 ## Dynamic Icons and Tooltips
 * The icon and tooltip for a macro will automatically update to the first true condition's action.
 Left to right, top to bottom.
 * Consumables and certain other item types will now show a count on the action bar.
-* Spells with reagent costs will now show a count.
+* Spells with reagent costs will now show a count of how many uses you have.
 * Full `#showtooltip` support with dynamic icons and tooltips
   * A macro must start with `#showtooltip` or `#showtooltip spell/item/itemid`.
 The icons and tooltips will update on your bars as the conditions are met.